HOW TO APPLY

 Target

-The Summer Program is aimed at International BSc and MSc Degree students (PhD students cannot apply) in Physics, Applied Physics, Medical Physics, Engineering, Computing Science and Materials Science.
+The Summer Program is aimed at International BSc and MSc Degree students (PhD students cannot apply) in Physics and Applied Physics.
+Undergraduate students should be at least in their 3rd year at the time of the application.
+Engineering students are eligible to apply, but they must have a solid academic background and interest in physics.
 Students are accepted into the research groups at ETH Zurich, the University of Zurich, EPFL and the University of Bern.
 Each student is guided by a supervisor, responsabile for their training program.
-Participants in the school will spend nine weeks at ETH Zurich, the University of Zurich, the University of Bern (possibly FERMILAB), EPFL and the University of Geneva.
-The program runs from July 14 to September 14, 2025, some flexibility will be considered depending on the project needs.
+Participants in the school will spend nine weeks at ETH Zurich, the University of Zurich, the University of Bern (possibly FERMILAB), EPFL (possibly CERN).
+The program runs from July 13 to September 13, 2026, some flexibility will be considered depending on the project needs.
 A final report and some presentations (in English) on the project will be required during the duration of the program.
+At the end of the programm, all the students will meet to present their work.

 Organizing Committee